marco-pm/zencart_instantsearch/README.md

-# Instant Search+
-Instant Search for Zen Cart, based on [Instant Search](https://github.com/torvista/InstantSearch) plugin.
+# Instant Search for Zen Cart
+Shows search results as you type.

+The support-thread on the Zen Cart forums is located [here](https://www.zen-cart.com/showthread.php?189289-Instant-Search).

+# Changes
+## v1.1.0
-Tested on Zen Cart 1.5.7c (responsive classic template), PHP 7.3/7.4.
+Tested on Zen Cart 1.5.7c, PHP 7.3/7.4.

-* Replaces `searches.php` with an AJAX class
+* Now uses a ZC AJAX class
-* Searches into the product name and the product model
+* Searches only into the product name and the product model (for now)
-* Better, per-word search
+* Improved word search and results sorting
-* Better sorting logic of the results
-* Displays the product image, name and model on the result
+* Displays the product image, name and model on the results

-## TODO
-* Search also within categories and manufacturers
+## Work in progress (v2)
-* Admin configuration (e.g. enable/disable, max # of results, which fields to search, which fields to show (e.g. price))
+* Plugin configuration options (enable/disable, max # of results, which fields to search, which fields to show, etc.)
+* Search also into other product fields